SalesConnection/Caction-Support/docs/How_edit_or_update_data_inside_system.md

 <br>

-6. this pencil icon in customer section is to change the customer and project associated with this job.
+7. The pencil icon in the customer section allows you to change the customer and project associated with this job.
 When clicked, you can select a different customer and project to attach to this job.

 <br>